Thyme Sullivan says “period” and has a tampon costume.

 Nestlé, Pepsi, Coke.
 Dunkin, corporate.
 I’m sure you were dominated by men in these companies.

 Absolutely.
-Because there was no entrepreneurship when we were graduating college, you were supposed to go get a job.
+Because there was no entrepreneurship when we were graduating from college, you were supposed to go get a job.
 Looking back, my grandmother dropped out of college because she got pregnant.
-That’s what you did.
-She had a bunch of babies, because she was Catholic.
-That’s what you did.
+That’s what women did.
+My grandmother had a bunch of babies, because she was Catholic.
 And it wasn’t the best path for her.
-Then my mom went to college, but then didn’t finish college immediately because she got pregnant.
-When she went to work outside the home she was met with adversity because you were supposed to stay home with your kids.
+My mom didn’t finish college immediately because she got pregnant.
+When she went to work she was met with adversity because she was “supposed to” stay home with her kids.

-We thought in our generation that we were so blessed because we get to go to college and have corporate jobs, and we get to put our careers first and it would be amazing.
-But, in the industry I was in, it was very male-dominated and the few women who were there were so convinced that they were competing for just a few board seats, that they weren’t kind to each other; they wouldn’t help each other out.
-They only looked out for themselves.
-Guys never did that.
-I had some really great bosses and I had some really tough ones.
+We thought our generation was so blessed because we got to go to college, get corporate jobs, and put our careers first.
+And it would be amazing.
+But the industry I was in was male-dominated, and the women often weren’t kind to each other; they wouldn’t help each other out, and they only looked out for themselves.
+I had great bosses and tough ones.

-And I said, “That has nothing to do with it!”
-I was the only woman on an executive team and you know I miss the first day of school, the last day of school, both my kids’ birthdays, Halloween.
-It was unnecessary.
-I could have a meeting Tuesday or Wednesday and I would leave Tuesday morning on the earliest flight to get there in time, and then peel out of there after the meeting to get home.
-Whereas every other guy on my team would leave usually Sunday, sometimes Monday, and they would golf and get a steak dinner and they wouldn’t leave after the meeting.
-They would leave on Friday.
-They would be gone for a full week for a two-day meeting, every single time.
+I was the only woman on an executive team.
+I missed the first day of school, the last day of school, both my kids’ birthdays, Halloween.
+I could have a meeting on Tuesday and I would leave Tuesday morning on the earliest flight and peel out of there after the meeting to get home.
+The guys on my team would leave on a Sunday, go golfing and get a steak dinner and leave on Friday.

-As a woman, if you weren’t networking with your boss and everybody and spending that whole week going out for a steak and beers, which is the last thing you wanted to do with an infant at home, you couldn’t get ahead.
-It was just tough, it was really, really tough.
-I remember having my baby and I was up at 5 in the morning to run on the treadmill so that my suit still fit.
-Then I have to get my kids ready and off to daycare, both of them at the time, and then it was over an hour commute and by the time I get to my desk it was 9:30 and people are giving me the side-eye like you’re a big slacker, and I’ve been up since 5 in the morning!
+As a woman, if you weren’t networking over steak and beers, which is the last thing you wanted to do with an infant at home, you couldn’t get ahead.
+It was tough, it was really, really tough.
+I was up at 5:00 in the morning to run on the treadmill so that my suit still fit.
+Then I have to get my kids ready and off to daycare, both of them at the time, an hour commute and at my desk by 9:30.
+I still got the side-eye!
 And I thought this is not sustainable!
 There’s nothing about the working culture that was built around women.
-And I think the only silver lining coming out of this last year is that people are realizing we don’t have to be in the office all the time.
-I still have people asking, “Hey, do you want to have coffee?” and I’m all “No!
+And I think the only silver lining coming out of the pandemic is that people are realizing we don’t have to be in the office all the time.
+I still get asked, “Hey, do you want to have coffee?” and I’m all, “No!
 Pick up the phone!”
 The only thing that drives me nuts now is no one can just pick up the phone and call someone, everything has to be set.
-If you call somebody and they answer they act like they just got electrocuted [laughing] and I just want to have a conversation.
-And every time I schedule a call it turns into a Zoom and then I have to comb my hair.
+If you call somebody and they answer, they act like they just got electrocuted, and I just want to have a conversation.
+Calls get turned into a Zoom and then I have to comb my hair.

-Really what happened is when my job was eliminated, I couldn’t relocate, and again, this is a very old-school thought in business that they thought you weren’t committed to the company if you weren’t willing to relocate around the country.
+When my job was eliminated, I couldn’t relocate, and, again, this is a very old-school business belief: they thought you weren’t committed to the company if you weren’t willing to relocate across the country.
 But my husband works here and we are from around here, and my kids go to school here.
-I had a good severance package and it gave me time to reflect and really think about what I wanted.
-I was about to start with Kimberly Clark and I know I could’ve gotten the same type of job with much better pay, because I was grossly underpaid, and I remember I had mentors and I said “I’ll do eventually the same thing I did with Nestle and I did with Pepsi and I did with Coke.”
-Someone who knew me very well said, “You can do it, you will do great, and in six months you are going to be bored.”
+I had a good severance package, and it gave me time to reflect and think about what I wanted.
+I was about to start with [the company] Kimberly Clark and I know I could’ve gotten the same type of job with much better pay, but I had mentors who knew me well and said, “You can do it, you will do great, and in six months you are going to be bored.”
 It’s true.
-I think that happens if you always had that entrepreneurial spirit and that creative spirit.
+I think that happens if you've always had that entrepreneurial and creative spirit.

-There’s no encouraging risk-taking in corporate America.
+There’s no encouragement of risk-taking in corporate America.
 They want you to stay in line and follow the rules.
 You couldn’t take a risk because it wasn’t rewarding; it just wasn’t worth it.
-My cofounder and I both had long careers and it was the hardest thing to untrain that muscle and take risks, to make decisions a lot more quickly and to just own it and be ourselves.
+My cofounder in this business, Denielle Finkelstein, and I both had long careers and it was difficult to untrain that muscle.
+We make decisions a lot more quickly and own them and be ourselves.

 Who was in your head while you were pushing forward with this business plan?

 Let’s talk about relatable.
-I remember when I was young, looking up to my boss and thinking I can’t wait to rise to that level.
+I remember when I was young, looking up to my boss and thinking I couldn’t wait to reach that level.
 And then I saw them as just, well, women!
 I thought I don’t emulate you at all.
 Your house is a mess.
-That’s not what I’m dreaming of, because I want St. John’s Suits, right?
+That’s not what I’m dreaming of, because I want St. John’s Suits.

-I have decided that is what my next chapter is going to be.
+I have decided that is what my next chapter will be.

 Nobody listens unless it’s a good story.

 And the new mom box.
-We have had so many new moms tell us they get home from the hospital and the pads were so uncomfortable — the ones that came from the hospital — or so big and I was so unhappy.
+We have had so many new moms tell us they get home from the hospital and the pads were so uncomfortable.
+The ones that came from the hospital are so big.
 We need something that’s more comfortable and actually works.
-So our box has an eye mask and a door hanger and a journal.
+So our box has an eye mask, a door hanger, and a journal.

 They will.
-One of the things we can do to help that is to stop whispering the words that our mothers and grandmothers did.
+One thing we can do to help is stop whispering the words our mothers and grandmothers whispered.
 Like “period” and “tampon.”

 What we found is an even bigger part of our social impact.
-There’s measurable environmental impact with plastic that we’re making within communities, and then how many women we can empower by providing not just donations, but community pricing.
+There’s a measurable environmental impact from the plastic we’re making within communities, and how many women we can empower by providing not just donations but community pricing.
 It really does make an impact because it makes products with more dignity that are better performing, that are more comfortable, and that are sustainable.
 They are completely biodegradable.
-We can have an even bigger reach by partnering with all these different community organizations.
-We get calls all the time [from] girls who have done fundraisers for their birthdays.
-High school girls who want to supply products to their school.
+We can have an even bigger reach by partnering with community organizations.
+We get calls all the time from girls who have birthday fundraisers.
+High school girls who want to supply their school with products.
 That’s been such an incredible byproduct of what we’re doing.
-Our Director of Corporate Social Responsibility and Partnerships was the Director of Healthy Communities for Providence, RI, so we did a donation to the city of Providence.
+Our Director of Corporate Social Responsibility and Partnerships was the Director of Healthy Communities for Providence, RI, so we made a donation to the city of Providence.
 Providing free feminine care had a measurable increase in attendance for girls.
 She’s helping us develop this program.

 It’s amazing to me that you have a Director of Corporate Responsibility in this stage of your company.